 As a result of new changes to legislation and the introduction of the Housing Scotland Act 2014, Homes4D&G have made some changes to the way in which we allocate our properties.
-These changes will be implemented with effect from Wednesday 1st May 2019.
-The new legislation streamlines the existing categories given reasonable preference and has reduced the number of categories to be given reasonable preference to 3.
+These changes came into effect on Wednesday 1st May 2019.
+The new legislation streamlined the existing categories given reasonable preference and reduced the number of categories to be given reasonable preference to 3.
 In addition the act now allows for landlords to choose whether they wish to take into consideration property ownership when assessing an application for housing.

 Homes4D&G have chosen to take property ownership into consideration in certain circumstances.
 The criteria for this is set out within our allocations policy.
-However to summarise, where an owner occupier or private tenant is under occupying their home, they will be awarded a lower level of points than a social housing tenant in the same situation.
-Property ownership will not be taken into account if continued occupation of the property could damage an applicants health and this cannot be avoided, where the property falls below the tolerable standard for habitation or where continued occupation of the property would lead to abuse.
+In short, where an owner occupier or private tenant is under occupying their home, they will be awarded a lower level of points than a social housing tenant in the same situation.
+Property ownership will not be taken into account if continued occupation of the property could damage an applicants health and this cannot be avoided, where the property falls below the tolerable standard for habitation, or where continued occupation of the property would lead to abuse.

 When you apply to Homes4D&G, we will register your application on the housing list according to the type and size of property that you require.